fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

 ## Solution:
 ![image](circleArcMath.jpg)

-Big thank you to Liam MacLean (FRC [team 5483 GD-Bots](https://github.com/Team-5483) alumnus) for working-out most of the math for this tutorial.
-Liam says:

-The solution requires simple arc math with the [drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function,
+The solution requires arc math with the EV3 Micropython [drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function,

-given:
+variables:
-  * v = velocity ; and
+  * v = velocity
-    * (note: velocity is not the same as speed... velocity has magnitude and direction; whereas speed only has magnitude)
+    * (note: velocity is usually not the same as speed... velocity has magnitude and direction; whereas speed only has magnitude)
   * Δθ = turn_rate
     * (Δθ is pronounced delta theta)

-then:
+given:
   * arc_length = v * time
   * arc_angle = Δθ * time

-given
   * circumference = arc_length * (360/arc_angle)
     * (For example, if arc_angle is 360, then the circumference of the circle is just arc_length)
   * radius = circumference/ 2*pi

 therefore